ErwanBarbedor/PlumeScript/readme.md

 #### Bugfix
 - Fixed: in certain case, item for concat will not be converted to strings
 - Fixed: line not trimmed if ends with a comment
+- Fixed: cannot use vararg in inline macro

 ### 0.24